 Melissa Garriga is the communications and media analysis manager for CODEPINK.
 She writes about the intersection of militarism and the human cost of war.
+She is a frequent contributor to Global Research.

 The original source of this article is Global Research Copyright © Nour Jaghama and Melissa Garriga, Global Research, 2023